 Of course, the actual workplace requires tact and not everything the Chairman did is a good idea in the office.
 Let’s say it was 70 percent right and 30 percent wrong.

 “How To Talk Like A Maoist General” is a story from our issue, “Taobao Town”.
-To read the whole piece, become a subscriber and receive the full magazine.
+To read the entire issue, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the iTunes Store